abduyevelvin/ems-be-fe-repository/README.md

 # ems-be-fe-repository
-Employee Management Service repository, includes be and fe codes
+Employee Management Service repository, includes the BE and FE codes